Frequently Asked Questions

 What should I wear?

-The doctor and cardiac technicians may need to examine your chest and attach sensors to your upper body.
+The doctor and Cardiographer may need to examine your chest and attach sensors to your upper body.
 Therefore we suggest that you wear clothes – including underwear – that you can easily remove or unbutton completely.

 Can I bring someone with me?